Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 In both these languages' cases, handling of the contractions requires both a well-trained tokeniser (to correctly identify the word boundary and ideally produce the dictionary form) and a good dictionary (to correctly interpret the word when looked up); there's not much more that can be done on the developer's end if relying upon just CFStringTokenizer and NSLinguisticTagger.
 At best, I could try to upgrade my MeCab's Japanese dictionary from NAIST's JDic to NINJAL's [UniDic](http://pj.ninjal.ac.jp/corpus_center/unidic/) (which is trained on a monstrously larger corpus<sup>[\[1\]](https://link.springer.com/article/10.1007/s10579-013-9261-0)[\[2\]](http://pj.ninjal.ac.jp/corpus_center/bccwj/en/)</sup>).

-Realistically, though, I think we'll be able to live without special handling for Japanese and Chinese contractions.
+Realistically, though, I think we'll be able to live without special handling for such contractions!
+There will always be cases where the user will have to pick up slack for automatic study tools, and this is one of the less criminal ones.

 ### Wrap-up